videolan/x265/doc/reST/cli.rst

 .. option:: --rc-lookahead <integer>

-	Number of frames for frame-type lookahead (determines encoder latency).
+	Number of frames for slice-type decision lookahead (a key determining factor for encoder latency).
+The longer the lookahead buffer the more accurate scenecut decisions will be, and the more effective cuTree will be at improving adaptive quant.
+Having a lookahead larger than the max keyframe interval is not helpful.
 	Default 20

-	**Range of values:** an integer less than or equal to 250 and greater than maximum consecutive bframe count (:option:`--bframes`)
+	**Range of values:** Between the maximum consecutive bframe count (:option:`--bframes`) and 250

 .. option:: --b-adapt <integer>